lukefretwell/lukefretwell.github.io/_pages/work.md

 ---
 layout: works
 title: Work
-description: What I'm working (or have worked) on.
+description: What I'm doing or have done.
 permalink: /work/
 ---